Women to get more rest between hoop games at next World Cup - WHIZ News

-FIBA Secretary General Andreas Zagklis, who talked with many of the players during the course of the recently competed tournament.
+FIBA Secretary General Andreas Zagklis talked with many of the players during the course of the recently competed tournament.
 He offered a quick solution for the rest concerns, but changing the date will take more work.

 “We will not play three days in a row, that will not happen again,” Zagklis said.
 “This is not something we want to see repeated.
 It’s too heavy on the players.”